 - Work opportunity credit from Form 5884,

 - Empowerment zone credit from Form 8844,

-- Indian employment credit from Form 8845, and
+- Indian employment credit from Form 8845,

 - Welfare-to-work credit from Form 8861.

 See the instructions for these forms for more information.
-Do not include salaries and wages deductible elsewhere on the return, such as amounts included in cost of goods sold, elective contributions to a section 401(k) cash or deferred arrangement, or amounts contributed under a salary reduction SEP agreement or a SIMPLE retirement plan (savings incentive match plan).
+Do not include salaries and wages deductible elsewhere on the return, such as amounts included in cost of goods sold,

+elective contributions to a section 401(k) cash or deferred arrangement, or amounts contributed under a salary reduction SEP agreement or a SIMPLE IRA plan.

-Caution: If the corporation provided taxable fringe benefits to its employees, such as personal use of a car, do not deduct as wages the amount allocated for depreciation and other expenses claimed on lines 20 and 27.
+If the corporation provided taxable fringe benefits to its employees, such as personal use of a car, do not deduct as wages the amount allocated for depreciation and other expenses claimed on lines 20 and